Dec 5, 2025

 that they use appropriate equipment to limit MSIs,

-that they document their ergonomic efforts.
+that they document their ergonomic initiatives.

 b) Increased Importance of Task Analysis